 Whenever you want someone to see your message, make sure you include their @IGname so they get that ping.

 Remember that we said the only clickable link on Instagram is your bio?
 While Instagram’s app itself doesn’t allow followers to click through to product pages, third-party apps like Like2Buy are increasingly being used by brands.
 Target and Nordstrom use Like2Buy to bridge the gap between Instagram content and online purchases.

 Case Study: Target

-Target shares their Like2Buy link at the top of their profile, the only place to share a clickable link in Instagram.
+Target shares its Like2Buy link at the top of its profile, the only place to share a clickable link on Instagram.

 Clicking the link takes visitors to the Like2Buy site, which shows all the Target Instagram photos that contain products.